whitestarballoon/Iridium-Shield/README.md

 This is an Arduino Shield for the [White Star Balloon](http://www.whitestarballoon.com) program.
 This shield works with the Iridium 9602 Satellite Modem, transmitting small binary data messages to or from anywhere in the world.
 (340 bytes from modem to Internet, 270 bytes to modem from Internet)  It's original purpose is to provide 2-way telemetry and control communications on trans-atlantic weather balloon flights.

-This repository does not currently hold any source code for the shield, simply design files.
+This repository does not currently hold any source code for the shield, simply the PCB design files.
 If you'd like your own shield PCB, currently please inquire at <info@whitestarballoon.org> or <BradLuyster@gmail.com>.

 This shield is designed using the KiCad Software.